gullo97/medicine2/README.md

 Let's use dimensionality reduction to see if we can find some interesting patterns in the data.
 This condenses the numerical information of each patient into 2 dimensions so that we can plot it.
-We use the first 10 columns as input and the last 2 as color.
-Thus green means longer than average and red means shorter than average survival time.
+We use the first 10 columns as input so that the model has no info about the last 2 columns which we want to predict.

 ```python